cpq/bare-metal-programming-guide/README.md

 Also, download a [STM32F429 datasheet](https://www.st.com/resource/en/reference_manual/dm00031020-stm32f405-415-stm32f407-417-stm32f427-437-and-stm32f429-439-advanced-arm-based-32-bit-mcus-stmicroelectronics.pdf).

+In the following sections I'll show how to program using just a compiler and a datasheet, nothing else.
+In the last section I'll explain and show how to use vendor's CMSIS headers.

 ## Introduction

 A microcontroller (uC, or MCU) is a small computer.
 Typically it has CPU, RAM,